48 Group Club

-The 48 Group Club (originally, the 48 Group of British Traders with China) is a London-based private company dedicated to promoting trade between the People's Republic of China (PRC) and the United Kingdom.
-The group is named after a British trade delegation of 48 businessmen, referred to as the "Icebreakers," who traveled to China in 1954 to establish trade relations between the two countries.
-The organisation's motto, "Equality and Mutual Benefit," is derived from a quote by Zhou Enlai, the first Premier of the People's Republic of China.
+The 48 Group Club (originally the 48 Group of British Traders with China) is a London-based private company dedicated to promoting trade between the People's Republic of China (PRC) and the United Kingdom.
+The group is named after a British trade delegation of 48 businessmen, referred to as the "Icebreakers", who travelled to China in 1954 to establish trade relations between the two countries.
+The organisation's motto, "Equality and Mutual Benefit", is derived from a remark by Zhou Enlai, the first premier of the PRC.
 Critics have contended that the organisation has functioned as a platform for the Chinese Communist Party (CCP) to influence British elites.

-Fellows of the 48 Group Club have included Tony Blair, Jack Straw, Alex Salmond, Peter Mandelson, Ken Livingstone, and other politicians, retired diplomats, and prominent business executives.
+Fellows of the 48 Group Club have included Tony Blair, Jack Straw, Alex Salmond, Peter Mandelson, Ken Livingstone and other politicians, retired diplomats and prominent business executives.
 The 48 Group Club's chairman, Stephen Perry, has been a proponent of the Belt and Road Initiative and his commentary has been published by Chinese state media outlets.
-In February 2020, Perry commented positively on the PRC's response to the COVID-19 pandemic and stated that the Chinese government showed "incredible sensitivity to the needs of the people."
+In February 2020, Perry commented positively on the PRC's response to the COVID-19 pandemic and stated that the Chinese government had shown "incredible sensitivity to the needs of the people".

-In 2023, Yang Tengbo, an honorary board member of the 48 Group Club who has ties to Prince Andrew, Duke of York, was banned from entering the UK due to national security concerns.
-Yang's 2024 appeal was denied by a UK tribunal.
-The 48 Group Club stated that Yang "has never had any involvement with the work of the 48 Group."
+In 2023, Yang Tengbo, an honorary board member of the 48 Group Club who has ties to Andrew Mountbatten-Windsor, was banned from entering the UK on national security grounds.
+Yang's appeal in 2024 was rejected by a UK tribunal.
+The 48 Group Club stated that Yang "has never had any involvement with the work of the 48 Group".